CtrlK

 Progressive Disclosure

-There is a reference to `resources/implementation-playbook.md` for detailed tooling, which is good progressive disclosure structure.
-However, the main content is too thin — it delegates almost all substance to the external file without providing enough actionable content in the skill itself to be useful standalone.
+There is a reference to 'resources/implementation-playbook.md' for detailed tooling, which is good one-level-deep disclosure.
+However, the main content is too thin to serve as a useful overview—it delegates almost all substance to the external file without providing enough actionable content in the skill itself.

 2 / 3